 We believe all of this and more, easily justifies Bitcoin's energy consumption, especially with renewables and all other context factored in.

-We specifically only talked about Bitcoin mining here because most other large crypto networks are eventually going to be proof of stake and will no longer be part of the energy discussion.
+We specifically only talked about Bitcoin mining here because most other large crypto networks are eventually going to use Proof of Stake and will no longer be part of the energy discussion.
 Proof of Work mining criticisms will likely only fall on Bitcoin in the future, as ASIC mining continues to grow through creative, cost-effective, and clean approaches.

 This debate will become increasingly important as it's likely that nation states will use the energy canard to perpetuate attacks on the network.
 It's unlikely to be successful but perhaps part of the game theory to make the Bitcoin network thrive even more is the top layer communication, education, and building out rational, public arguments to defend the network (on top of the technology and encryption itself).
 There's still a very 'human' problem to be solved here, especially when talking about governments, and that's why being armed with facts and reason is important for future policy.